Damped oscillations of the probability of random events followed by absolute refractory period: exact analytical results

-Performing either a large number of repeated passes of the observation interval $T_{obs}$ for a single neuron or a single pass for the large ensemble of independent neurons, one gets a statistical distribution of the occurrence of events in the entire sequence of $N$ time intervals.
-Normalizing this distribution by the number of either the passes or the neurons in the ensemble, one obtains the probability distribution $P_{k}$ of spike generation at $k$-th elementary time step of the observation interval.
+Performing either a large number of repeated passes of the observation interval $T_{obs}$ for a single neuron or a single pass for the large ensemble of independent neurons, one gets the statistical distribution of the event occurrence in the entire sequence of $N$ time intervals.
+Normalizing this distribution by the number of either the passes or the neurons in the ensemble, one can obtain the probability distribution $P_{k}$ of spike generation at $k$-th elementary time step of the observation interval.
 Due to the refractory period, the event probability, as a function of time, exhibits damped oscillations with the average period equal to $\tau_{ref}$ (Fig. 1).

-In turn, the analytical problem consists in finding the probability $P_{k}\equiv P(A_{k})$ of spike generation at each $k$-th elementary time step so that in the asymptotic limit $k\rightarrow\infty$ one would obtain $P_{k}\rightarrow\bar{p}_{s}$.
+In turn, the analytical problem consists in finding the probability $P_{k}$ of spike generation at each $k$-th elementary time step so that in the asymptotic limit $k\rightarrow\infty$ one would obtain $P_{k}\rightarrow\bar{p}_{s}$.

 \textbf{3.
 Derivation of the exact analytical formula for $P_{k}$}